IndyD/data-science-tools/autoEDA/README.md

 ### Future Enhancements:
 - regression
 - muticlass
-- smart toggle log of numericals (maybe if sd > mean * n)
 - smart annotate heat and corr maps depening on size
 - add col restrictions to pca and corr_heatmap
-- add warnings about cols given not in the df
 - add ability to slice off part of the data (remove outliers)